MicrosoftLearning/mslearn-fabric/Instructions/Labs/03-delta-lake.md

     ```

     The results show two dataframes - one containing the data after the price reduction, and the other showing the original version of the data.

+---
+*The latest update seems to have broken file paths to the default lakehouse storage.
+This no longer works!*

+---

 ## Use delta tables for streaming data